Shivnia/RR-Music-Library/README.md

 4. Push your changes to the new branch.
 5. Open a pull request to the original repository.

-For detailed contribution guidelines, refer to [CONTRIBUTING.md](#)

 ## Issues

 - **Known Issues:**
-  - [List any known issues or bugs here.]
+  - None

 - **Feature Requests:**
-  - [List any outstanding feature requests here.]
+  - None
 ## Changelog

-For detailed information about changes and version releases, see [CHANGELOG.md](#)
+For detailed information about changes and version releases, see [CHANGELOG.md](#) (No Changelog as this is a solution branch for building a readme)

 ## API Documentation